How are Hemp Seeds Processed?

 Hemp Seed Oil

-Do not get hemp seed oil and CBD oil confused.
-Hemp seed oil is produced from the seed of the hemp or cannabis plant while CBD is extracted from the flowers of the plant.
+Hemp seed oil is produced by pressing the seed of the hemp plant.
 Hemp seed oil is generally produced through either a cold press method, similar to olive oil or sometimes using heat to extract the oil.
 The cold press process produces less oil but of a superior quality while heat sacrifices quality over quantity but you won’t typically find this form on shelves.
 Once the hemp seed has been processed and the oil is extracted it may go through further purification or sold as is.
 The oil may then also be used in or added to other products like cosmetics and foods.

 Hemp protein is considered one of the kings of vegetable protein.
 Hemp protein is made simply as ground hemp seeds.
 The seeds in their natural state are extremely high in protein.
 It is an exceptionally healthy product and for vegans and vegetarians and can become a valuable source of good protein in the diet.
 Hemp protein is growing in popularity because of its natural and organic state as well as the convenience it represents when adding protein to a meal or even a smoothie or shake.